Have Less Frazzle and More Fun This Holiday

 Focus on having happy experiences, not on The Stuff.

 At the end of the day, no one remembers The Stuff.
-No one is going to remember the peanut brittle you’re killing yourself to make, nor will they think back about your awe inspiring decor or feel grateful for how many hours you sat by yourself painstakingly hand-painting ornaments.
-It’s only value of The Stuff is as an attractive background to happy experiences.
+No one is going to remember the peanut brittle you’re killing yourself to make, nor will they think back about your awe-inspiring decor or feel grateful for how many hours you sat by yourself painstakingly hand-painting ornaments.
+The Stuff is only valuable if it’s an attractive background to happy experiences.

 The details don’t matter.
 What matters is that you have a good time, and do something memorable together.
 So go ice skating.
 Have a snowball fight.
 Go caroling, or volunteer.
 The more energy you put into these activities, and the less you put into stuff, the more fun and less frazzling your holidays will be.

 1) Smile.
 When you smile you will feel happier, and other people will feel happier.
 Lift up the corners of your mouth and whatever is happening will start to rise like bubbles in champagne.